Sql Inner Join Vs Outer Join

 Comprehensive Overview

-At its core, SQL JOIN operations allow us to relate and combine data from two or more tables based on a common column or columns.
+At its core, SQL JOIN operations help us relate and combine data from two or more tables based on a common column or columns.
 This is vital because relational databases are designed to store data in a structured, normalized manner across multiple tables, and we frequently need to pull together this disparate information to answer business questions or generate reports.
 The two main types of joins we’ll explore here are INNER JOIN and OUTER JOIN, each with its distinct behavior and use cases.

 INNER JOIN